MusicInfuser: Making Video Diffusion Listen and Dance: Experiments

 \paragraph{Quantitative Metrics}

-Evaluating generated content with plausible metrics presents a significant challenge.
-Inspired by VBench's use of Visual-Language Models (VLMs)~\cite{li2023videochat} for text-to-video assessment, we propose a novel metric based on Video-LLMs~\cite{cheng2024videollama} to evaluate generated videos alongside their conditioning audio and prompts.
-Specifically, we leverage VideoLLaMA 2~\cite{cheng2024videollama} and formulate targeted queries to assess three key components: dance quality, video quality, and prompt alignment.
-For dance quality, we evaluate style alignment, beat alignment, body representation, movement realism, and choreography complexity.
-Video quality assessment includes imaging quality, aesthetic quality, and overall consistency.
-Prompt alignment evaluation covers style capture, creative interpretation, and overall satisfaction.
-In Table~\ref{tab:dance-quality} and \ref{tab:video-quality}, we present results on the AIST test data to demonstrate the plausibility.
-In dance quality metrics, the AIST test data---which should serve as an upper bound for some metrics such as beat alignment, imaging quality, and movement realism---outperforms other models (including ours) in such metrics.
+Evaluating generated content automatically presents challenges.
+Inspired by VBench's use of Visual-Language Models for text-to-video assessment~\cite{li2023videochat}, we propose a novel metric using VideoLLaMA 2~\cite{cheng2024videollama} and Qwen3-Omni~\cite{xu2025qwen3}, which process both video and audio inputs.
+We formulate targeted queries to assess three components: dance quality (style alignment, beat alignment, body representation, movement realism, choreography complexity), video quality (imaging quality, aesthetic quality, overall consistency), and prompt alignment (style capture, creative interpretation, satisfaction).
+See the supplementary material for exact prompts and methods.
+Tables~\ref{tab:dance-quality} and \ref{tab:video-quality} also display results on AIST test data, where the ground truth data outperforms generated content in metrics like beat alignment and movement realism.
+This validates that our metric correctly assigns higher scores to ground truth data, which should represent the upper bound for these metrics, and demonstrates its reliability alongside correlation with human evaluation results shown in Fig.~\ref{fig:human}.